 American born Luqman Ahmad is a Sunni Muslim, the son of converts to Islam.
 He is a Philadelphia native, a writer, consultant, patriot, and until recently, has been the Imam of a Northern California mosque for twenty years.
 Currently he delivers the Friday sermon (khutba) at the Islamic Society of Folsom in Folsom California.
 He is a former executive committee member of the North America Imams Federation, a founding member of COSVIO, (the Council of Sacramento Valley Islamic Organizations), and the author of the new book “Double Edged Slavery“, a critical and authoritative look at the condition of African American and convert Muslims in the United States.
 He also authored, “The Devils Deception of the Modern day Salafiyyah Sect”, a detailed look at modern-day extremist salafiyyism, the ideology which in part formed the mindset of ISIS.
 He blogs at, imamluqman.wordpress.com, and can be reached at firstname.lastname@example.org.

 The central foundation of what we know to be aqeeda is la ilaaha illa Allah [there is no god except Allah], and to worship Him alone without partners.
 This was the message of all the Prophets starting with the Prophet Adam; وَلَقَدْ بَعَثْنَا فِي كُلِّ أُمَّةٍ رَسُولًا أَنِ اعْبُدُوا اللَّهَ وَاجْتَنِبُوا الطَّاغُوتَ [Verily We have raised from amongst every nation, Messengers (proclaiming) to worship Allah and to avoid the taaghoot], [16:36].
-During the time of the Prophet (SAWS) the companions did not argue with each other about the issue of Allah and His oneness.
+During the time of the Prophet (SAWS) the companions did not argue with each other about the issue of Allah, His oneness, or his attributes.
 If there was ever a disagreement or misunderstanding, on a point of faith, they referred it the Messenger of Allah ﷺ and it was settled.

 What prompted the scholars to delve into specialization on the topic of aqeeda were the ideological splits that started to appear during the latter period of the companions of the Prophet (SAWS).
 One of the major clashes in aqeeda was in the appearance of the khawaarij [kharajites] and the practice of declaring a person to be an unbeliever because of a sin he committed.
 Hence, the scholars of the Sunna saw the need to elucidate just what is the creed of ahlus Sunna in detail.
-One of the first books devoted to belief clarification was the book al-Fiqh al-Ak’bar by Imam Abu Hanifa.
-Imam Shaafi’ee wrote a book with the same title [al-Fiqh al-Akbar] where he addressed specific issues of aqeeda point by point.
+One of the first books devoted to belief clarification was the book al-Fiqh al-Ak’bar by Imam Abu Hanifa (699-767 CE).
+Imam Shaafi’ee was born the same year that Abu Hanfah died, (150 AH).
+Hewrote a book with the same title [al-Fiqh al-Akbar] where he addressed specific issues of aqeeda point by point.
 Over the years, scholars of the sunna developed variant views on issues of aqeeda but agreed with the foundation.
 These scholars became known as the Ahlul Sunna.

 Amongst the Ahlul Sunna are the aqeeda of the Ash’aris, the aqeeda of the Maatureedis, the aqeeda of the Salafis, and the aqeeda of the Sufis.
 Within these groups are points of agreement that are the foundational principles of faith, and then are there are points of divergence.
 Sometimes the differences are scholarly, and civil in nature; at other times differences lead to name-calling, anger, killing and bloodshed.
 In many Muslim countries, people have blown up masaajid, and killed innocent men, women and children while they celebrated the Prophet’s birthday, or murdered people in cold blood simply over differences in aqeeda.
 There has been a lot of that in our ummah, and t hasn’t stopped, even until this very day.
 It continues.